fullstack-lang/gong/docs/gong-go-api.md

 - optional, one or more angular library in `ng\src\projects\<angular library>`

-- the angular application in `ng\src\app`, where the the composition of front-end stacks is described
+- the angular application in `ng\src\app`, where the the composition of front-end stacks is defined

-- the `main.go` file at the root level where th the composition of back-end stacks is described
+- the `main.go` file at the root level where th the composition of back-end stacks is defined

 ## The gong repository